mptrsen/Orthograph/README.md

 ORTHOGRAPH: Orthology prediction using a Graph-based, Reciprocal Approach with Profile Hidden Markov models
 ===========================================================================================================

+If you use Orthograph in your publications, please cite:

+**Petersen M**, Meusemann K, Donath A, Dowling D, Liu S, Peters RS, Podsiadlowski L, Vasilikopoulos A, Zhou X, Misof B, Niehuis O (2017) Orthograph: a versatile tool for mapping coding nucleotide sequences to clusters of orthologous genes. *BMC Bioinformatics 18:111*. [doi:10.1186/s12859-017-1529-8](http://dx.doi.org/10.1186/s12859-017-1529-8)

 DOCUMENTATION
 =============

 A manual page containing a description of all options is in the `doc` directory.
 It can be read using `man -l doc/orthograph.man` or directly with `man orthograph` if installed properly (ask your system administrator).
+You can also create a PDF of the manual by typing `make doc` in the Orthograph directory.

 This is a quickstart guide to help you start off.

 SYSTEM REQUIREMENTS
 ===================